vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

     alt: "OneSignal ReactJs"
 ---

-Using OneSignal with react is fairly easy if one doesn't care about existing service-worker.
-But if there is an existing service worker, things may not work as is expected.
+Using OneSignal with React is fairly easy if you don't have an existing service worker.
+But if one already exists, things may not work as expected.

-First, we will create a react app with a service-worker.
+First, we will create a React app with a service worker.
 ````bash
 npx create-react-app my-app --template pwa
 ````
 This should create a folder named `'my-app'` containing all the app-related files.
-To check everything is fine, we can run the following commands, and a browser tab should open with the ReactJs logo.
+To check that everything is working, we can run the following commands.
+A browser tab should open with the ReactJS logo.
 {{< figure src="cra-app-homepage.png">}}

 Now we will enable the default service worker.

-In `src/index.js` change `unregister()` to `register()`.
+In `src/index.js`, change `unregister()` to `register()`.
 ````js
 // serviceWorkerRegistration.unregister();
 serviceWorkerRegistration.register();